Top Made-in-America Standing Desk Reviews

 If you’re searching the internet for American-made standing desks you’re going to find very few makes and models—namely the ones listed below—but there are hundreds of thousands of American-made desks sold every year by “contract furniture dealers, ” entirely to large enterprise customers.
 You just won’t find those models with a Google search because they are typically made-to-order in large quantities, such as when a new building is ready for employees to move in, or a campus undergoes a massive remodel.
 These sales often involve interior designers, architects, year-long bidding processes, a month or two for production, and professional installation crews.
 Not the standard fare.
 And because there are all those extra mouths to feed prices can be double to triple what you can buy directly from a company that sells primarily through their own website or through Amazon.

-Our focus here is on American-made standing desks that the consumer can purchase through e-commerce and receive in three weeks or less.
-It’s a pretty short roster dominated by iMovR, which currently manufactures three different lines of electric standing desks in the USA.
-In fact they’ve discontinued several older desk lines that employed high-quality Chinese or Taiwanese bases paired with American-made tops, as Fully (Jarvis), Uplift and other competitors still produce.
-Employing robotic automation to make their bases more competitive with Asian sourced base components, iMovR decided to make the switch to 100% American-made in 2017.
-The good news is that because iMovR uniquely manufactures all their desks on-demand they’re able to offer thousands of size, shape and color combinations, from compact to super-wide, rectangular to corner, and in eleven standard colors.
+Our focus here is on American-made standing desks that the consumer can purchase through e-commerce and receive in a couple of weeks or less.
+It’s a pretty short roster dominated by iMovR, which currently manufactures three different lines of electric standing desks and their Synapse sit-stand meeting tables entirely in the USA.
+In fact back in 2017 iMovR discontinued several older desk lines that employed Chinese or Taiwanese bases paired with American-made tops—as Fully (Jarvis), Uplift, Autonomous, StandDesk and other competitors still produce—based on their customers’ increasing preference for their American-made models.
+The good news is that because iMovR uniquely manufactures all their desks on-demand they’re able to offer thousands of size, shape and color combinations, from compact to super-wide, rectangular to corner and L-shaped desks, in both 3D laminate and solid natural wood versions, and in 52 standard colors.
 If you can’t find an iMovR desk to fit your space and decor it probably doesn’t exist.

 We’re including the Humanscale Float Table in this list even though it is a counterbalance desk, not an electric.
 According to the company, they do offer an electric desk as well, but only to bulk corporate buyers, and they don’t publish any specifications on it and you can’t buy it online.